Cortex XDR regulates agent licenses according to the available license quota and revocation policy.

-Enforcement of Pro Licenses
+Enforcement of Cortex XDR Pro Licenses

-For the Cortex XDR Pro per Endpoint license, Cortex XDR limits the number of Pro agents and associated Pro capabilities to the number of agents allocated by the license.
-Pro agent features include:
+For the Cortex XDR Pro license, Cortex XDR limits the number of Pro agents and associated Pro capabilities to the number of agents allocated by the license.
+You can further refine the endpoints on which you enable Pro features in your agent settings profiles.

 After utilizing all available Pro per Endpoint and Cloud per Host licenses, Cortex XDR falls back to a Cortex XDR Prevent policy that protects the endpoint but does not include Pro-specific capabilities.
 When you exceed the permitted number of Pro and Cloud agents, Cortex XDR displays a notification in the notification area.
 Cortex XDR permits a small grace over the permitted number but begins enforcing the number of agents after 14 days.
 If additional Pro agents are required, increase your Cortex XDR Pro per Endpoint license capacity.

-Endpoint License Revocation
+License Revocation

-With Cortex XDR Prevent and Cortex XDR Pro per Endpoint licenses, Cortex XDR manages licensing for all endpoints in your organization.
+Cortex XDR manages licensing for all endpoints in your organization.
 Each time you install a new Cortex XDR agent on an endpoint, the Cortex XDR agent registers with Cortex XDR to obtain a license.
 In the case of non-persistent VDI, the Cortex XDR agent registers with Cortex XDR as soon as the user logs in to the endpoint.

 Cortex XDR issues licenses until you exhaust the number of license seats available.
 Cortex XDR also enforces a license cleanup policy to automatically return unused licenses to the pool of available licenses.
 The time at which a license returns to the license pool depends on the type of endpoint:

-Endpoint Type | License Return | Agent Removal from Cortex XDR console | Agent Removal from Cortex XDR Database |
+Endpoint Type | License Return | Agent Removal from Cortex XDR Console | Agent Removal from Cortex XDR Database |

 ---|---|---|---|